Curriculum

 Our Curriculum Intent

-At Primrose Hill Primary School we provide a holistic and creative curriculum which maximises opportunities for meaningful cross-curricular links and purposeful learning experiences.
+At Primrose Hill Primary School we aim to provide a holistic and creative curriculum which maximises opportunities for meaningful cross-curricular links and purposeful learning experiences.
 We introduce our children to a breadth and wealth of subject specific knowledge and support them to develop the cognitive skills and expertise required to map out, manipulate and extend that knowledge in an ever-changing world.
-Our teachers are responsive to their individual children’s needs and interests, whilst working within a detailed progression framework of knowledge and skills based on the National Curriculum.
+Our teachers are responsive to their individual children’s needs and interests, whilst working within a detailed progression framework of knowledge and skills that meets the scope and breadth of the National Curriculum.

 Below is an overview of our curriculum ethos and vision, though you can find subject specific information here (including our approach to early reading).

-For further information on Science and the Foundation Subjects, please follow this link.
+For information on Science and our Foundation Subjects, please follow this link.

 You can find further information on English, Early Reading and Maths here.